Business Intelligence Systems PG (6680.5)

 Required IT skills

-This unit is suitable for students with both minimal and more advanced information systems backgrounds since students are introduced to the fundamentals of computerised decision support and business intelligence and to the tools, techniques and models which enhance decision making in an organisational environment.
+This unit is suitable for students with both minimal and more advanced information systems backgrounds since students are introduced to the fundamentals of computerised decision support and business intelligence and to the techniques and models which enhance decision making in an organisational environment.

 There are no additional costs associated with this unit apart from materials you choose to use in the preparation of assessment items and text book.